ygygy2022/developer-portal-sample-apps/ropc-sample-app/README.md

 # ROPC

 This sample shows how to use the openid-client for Node.js to:
- - Authenticate a user via openid-client using the the ROPC grant type.
+ - Authenticate a user via IBM Security Verify using the the ROPC grant type.
  - Successfully make an API request to `userinfo` endpoint to return the authenticated users details.

 <br>